Time for replacement

 The high cost of remediation

 There are also practical reasons to avoid mercury thermometers, including the considerable financial and administrative burdens they can impose in the case of a spill or other accident.
-Laws and regulations regarding mercury disposal and remediation vary from place to place (for a representative list, click here), and most are quite exacting.
+Laws and regulations regarding mercury disposal and remediation vary from place to place (for a representative list, visit the EPA site), and most are quite exacting.
 Clean-up costs in the thousands -- or even tens of thousands -- of dollars are not uncommon.

 In addition, numerous organizations including NIST, NIH, CDC, EPA, ASTM International, the Northeast Waste Management Officials' Organization (NEWMOA) and the related 15-member Interstate Mercury Education & Reduction Clearinghouse (IMERC), and others are involved in mercury reduction and phase-out campaigns.
 In 2013 the United Nations Environment Programme (UNEP Hg) is expected to adopt the International Treaty on Hg, which calls for eventual elimination of Hg products.